weaveworks/weave/site/proxy.md

 variable by space-separating them, as in `WEAVE_CIDR="10.2.1.1/24 10.2.2.1/24"`.

+The docker IP will still be returned by `docker inspect`.
+If you want `docker inspect` to return the weave IP instead, then the proxy must be launced with the `--rewrite-inspect` flag.

+    host1$ weave launch-router && weave launch-proxy --rewrite-inspect

 ## <a name="ipam"></a>Automatic IP address assignment

 If [automatic IP address assignment](ipam.html) is enabled in weave,